 Chloë Brushwood Rose is an Associate Professor in the Faculty of Education at York University.
-Her research interests bridge several fields, examining questions of subjectivity, self-representation, and social difference within the relational contexts of community-based cultural production, teaching and learning, and psychoanalysis.
-Her work is informed by an attention to feminist and queer theories.
-Chloë is an active candidate with the Canadian Institute for Child and Adolescent Psychoanalytic Psychotherapy (www.cicapp.ca).
+Her research interests bridge several fields, including community-engaged visual research methods, media and arts-based education, and gender, feminist and queer studies.
+Chloë is a post-academic candidate at the Canadian Institute for Child and Adolescent Psychoanalytic Psychotherapy (www.cicapp.ca).

 She is most recently the co-author of Community-based Media Pedagogies: Relational Approaches to Listening in the Commons (Routledge, 2016).
 Her scholarly work has appeared in several journal publications, including the Psychoanalysis, Culture & Society; Qualitative Studies in Education; Visual Studies; Changing English; International Journal of Leadership in Education; and, Gender and Education.
 Chloë is co-editor of several anthologies, including two anthologies on queer culture: the Lambda short-listed Brazen Femme: Queering Femininity (Arsenal Pulp Press, 2002) and the winner of a Golden Crown Literary Society Award, And Baby Makes More: Known Donors, Queer Parents, and Our Unexpected Families (Insomniac Press, 2010).

 Faculty & School/Dept

 - Foundations of Education & Theory Into Practice (ED/EDFE 2000)